Malobika8/All-In-One/Miscellaneous/AutoBoxing&Unboxing.md

 # AutoBoxing & UnBoxing
-In Java, primitive data types are treated differently so do there comes the introduction of wrapper classes where two components play a role namely Autoboxing and Unboxing.
+In Java, primitive data types are treated differently so there comes the introduction of wrapper classes where two components play a role namely Autoboxing and Unboxing.

-## AutoBoxing
+# AutoBoxing
 Autoboxing refers to the conversion of a primitive value into an object of the corresponding wrapper class is called autoboxing.
 For example, converting int to Integer class.